gaurav-jo1/React-PWA/README.md

 ## Introduction

 I created a Weather app using React js ⚛️
-Fully responsive ✔️ ( Website will work in Desktop, Tablet and Phone etc.)
+Fully responsive ✔️ ( Website will work in Desktop, Tablet and Phone etc.),

-API ✔️ ( Web app using API for weather information . )
+API ✔️ ( Web app using API for weather information . ),

 PWA✔️ ( Progressive Web App, apps that use service workers, manifests, and other web-platform features in combination with progressive enhancement) etc.

 Setup: